FreshRSS/FreshRSS/docs/en/users/07_Frequently_Asked_Questions.md

 ## Permissions under SELinux

 Some Linux distribution, like Fedora or RedHat Enterprise Linux, have SELinux enabled.
-This acts similar to a firewall application, so that applications can't write or modify files under certain conditions.
-While installing FreshRSS, step 2 can fail if the httpd process can't write to some data sub-directories.
+This acts similar to a firewall application, so that applications cannot write or modify files under certain conditions.
+While installing FreshRSS, step 2 can fail if the httpd process cannot write to some data sub-directories.
 The following command should be executed as root to fix this problem:

 ```sh
 semanage fcontext -a -t httpd_sys_rw_content_t '/usr/share/FreshRSS/data(/.*)?'